Continuous Temporal Learning of Probability Distributions via Neural ODEs with Applications in Continuous Glucose Monitoring Data: Related Work and Preliminaries

-The continuous framework offers four key benefits: (i) it adapts computation to local dynamics; (ii) it is parameter-efficient (a single vector field encodes arbitrary depth); (iii) it preserves invertibility; and (iv) it yields smooth latent trajectories.
-In our model, $\alpha(t)$ denotes the vector of mixture weights, so learning $f_\phi$ captures how component probabilities evolve while respecting the simplex constraint.
+The continuous framework offers four key benefits: (i) it adapts computation to local dynamics; (ii) it is parameter efficient (a single vector field encodes arbitrary depth); (iii) it induces an (under mild conditions) invertible flow map; and (iv) it yields smooth latent trajectories.
+In our model, $\alpha(t)$ denotes the vector of mixture weights, so learning $f_\phi$ captures how the probabilities of the components evolve while respecting the simplex constraint.

-Neural ODEs have been applied to distribution learning for generative modeling \cite{chen_neural_2018,grathwohl_ffjord_2018}, and recent work has established approximation and stability guarantees \cite{Marzouk2024,alvarezlopez2025}.
-Their framework has also been extended to forecasting by modeling latent states as continuous-time trajectories \cite{kidger2020neural,NEURIPS2019_rubanova,NEURIPS2019_njumpsdes}, a strategy that has proved especially effective in biomedical applications \cite{qian2021integrating}.
+Neural ODEs have been applied to distribution learning for generative modeling \cite{chen_neural_2018}, and recent work has established approximation and stability guarantees \cite{Marzouk2024,alvarezlopez2025}.
+Their framework has also been extended to forecasting by modeling latent states as continuous-time trajectories \cite{kidger2020neural,NEURIPS2019_rubanova,NEURIPS2019_njumpsdes}, a strategy that has been shown to be especially effective in biomedical applications \cite{qian2021integrating}.